jacobshirley/pdf-lite/README.md

 ### Compression

-Handles various compression algorithms, including Flate, LZW, and JPEG, for efficient file size management.
+Handles various compression algorithms, including Flate, LZW, and RunLength for efficient file size management.
+Note: image compression such as JPEG is not supported for encoding due to patent restrictions, but decoding of JPEG-compressed streams is supported.

 **Compression algorithms supported:**